 Regardless of his intention, James accidentally let one of his tension springs fall to the floor from his desk, and he then watched as the spring did an extraordinary thing.
 Rather than just falling to the floor, the spring ‘rolled’ downwards and landed on the ground the right way up, and it was this graceful motion that led to the birth of the iconic ‘slinky’ toy.
 Released in 1945, the toy sold all 44 of its original units in well under two hours.

-Additionally, the slinky is a useful device for more practical purposes too.
-For example, slinky toys are extremely helpful when it comes to simulating the properties of waves, and they have even been used as makeshift radio antenna and in space experiments too.
-Whatever they are used for, the fascination for the slinky obviously still remains; as demonstrated by this article from Gizmodo, where a 'perpetual slinky treadmill' has been developed to prolong the entertainment of the slinky's greatest trick (walking down stairs).
+Surprising to some, however, the slinky can be used for more practical purposes, too.
+For example, slinky toys are extremely helpful when it comes to simulating the properties of waves, and they have even been used as a makeshift radio antenna and even in space experiments!

-Slinky's are undoubtedly one of the most famous and popular 'spring-based' devices in the world, but of course springs are equally vital within a large number of other less-beloved (but far more useful) innovations.
-Here at European Springs and Pressings Ltd, we are able to manufacture a large quantity of bespoke tension, compression and torsion springs (along with many other types) to suit any eventuality, so if you have a need for high quality springs that will stand the test of time please contact us by calling +44 (0) 208 663 1800 or emailing firstname.lastname@example.org.Enquire Now
+Here at European Springs and Pressings Ltd, we are able to manufacture a large quantity of bespoke tension, compression and torsion springs (along with many other types) to suit any eventuality.
+So if you have a need for high-quality springs that will stand the test of time, contact us by calling +44 (0) 208 663 1800 or emailing firstname.lastname@example.org.Enquire Now